10 Harvard Rhodes Scholars describe Oxford pursuits — Harvard Gazette

 At Oxford, the Adams House resident plans to pursue research in engineering science.
 “I aspire to use synthetic biology to unlock the power and abundance of nature,” he said.

 Aishani Aatresh grew up in Silicon Valley and worked at a biotech startup in high school.
 That experience opened her eyes to the limitations of venture capital in incentivizing work on infectious diseases.
-By the time she landed at Harvard, Aatresh knew she wanted how knowledge and action are deployed in times of crisis.
+By the time she landed at Harvard, Aatresh knew she wanted to study how knowledge and action are deployed in times of crisis.
 “But nothing at Harvard in existing departments and concentrations was going to allow me to probe these kinds of questions about innovation and governance and contemporary societies,” explained the Leverett House resident.

-Aatresh went on to design her own concentration in complex biological systems, making the Kennedy School’s program on Science, Technology and Society her “intellectual home.”
+Aatresh went on to design her own concentration in complex biosocial systems, making the Kennedy School’s program on Science, Technology and Society her “intellectual home.”
 At Oxford, she will build on that public health foundation by pursuing a master’s in nature, society, and environmental governance.
 “What I’d like to do is understand and help address some of these barriers to global cooperation by conducting comparative research on climate and pandemics,” she said, noting the urgency of this problem.
 “A lot of research is saying that climate change is going to accelerate the rate at which pandemics occur.”

 Xavier Morales, from San Juan, Puerto Rico, is looking forward to taking his love of science fiction to Oxford, where he plans to study philosophy.
 Morales believes sci-fi can provide “a real, tangible way of understanding deep philosophical problems.”